mido/mido/docs/intro.rst

 The port should now appear to other applications as "New Port".

-Unfortunately virtual ports are not supported by PortMIDI and Pygame so this only works with RtMidi.
+Unfortunately virtual ports are not supported by PortMidi and Pygame so this only works with RtMidi.